ankitbit/Introduction-to-Econometrics/orientation.md

   + Git
   + A BitBucket account.
 Once ready, ask a Cien dev manager to add you as member of the BitBucket group.
   + A LastPass account.
 Once ready, ask a Cien dev manager to share the Shared-Data Science folder with you.

-  + Downloading the repository
-The project repository is located on BitBucket.
+**Downloading the repository**: The project repository is located on BitBucket.
 Download it with git:

 `$ git clone git@bitbucket.org:cienbcn/cien-ds.git`